 In 1946, for example, one year after Congress authorized construction of “such dams as are necessary” to provide slackwater on the lower Snake River to improve conditions for navigation and barge traffic, the question was how many dams.
 Four dams between Lewiston and the mouth of the river appeared to be the optimum number for hydroelectricity production, considering the drop of the river in that distance, but each would require 100-foot lift locks, the highest ever constructed.
 Some engineers suggested as many as 10 dams in order to make for lower lifts.

 But fish advocates worried.
 In a letter to the Corps dated Nov.
 25, 1946, James O. Beck, director of the Idaho Department of Fish and Game, made it clear that the ideal number of dams was zero.
 “After giving thought to the many problems involved,” Beck wrote, “we feel that possibly less harm may be done by the four-dam plan [although] this letter is in no way intended as an endorsement ... for construction of [any] dams in the Snake River.”
-Outside the scientific and environmental community, however, it was widely believed that dams had no real impacts on fish.
+Outside the scientific and environmental community, however, it was widely believed that dams had minimal, if any, impacts on fish.

 In the decade following World War II, the Northwest economy continued to improve despite the predictions of some observers that the return of peace would mean lost jobs at shipyards, aluminum smelters, and aircraft plants.
 It didn’t happen, and in fact economic and industrial growth continued steadily in the Northwest until 1952.
 Natural resources continued to be the focus of the region’s manufacturing industries, and steps were taken to maintain the resource base.
 Management of resources became more important in key industries like forest products and fisheries.
 Inexpensive hydropower gave the region an advantage in attracting new industries, but the impacts of dams on salmon were not well understood.